tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: clean-up
 				- DONE: in interp() islice => slice
 				- DONE: clean up comments (including import)
-			- TBD: implement "sit" and "climb" w/ do_noun infer
+			- INPROC: implement "sit" and "climb" w/ do_noun infer
 				- IDEA: if != 1: "What do you want to sit on / climb?"
 				- IDEA: if 1: "(the <do_noun>)"
 				- DONE: infer sit